softprops/lando/README.md

 ## 📦  install

-Add the following to your `Cargo.toml` file.
+Add the following to your cargo project's `Cargo.toml` file.

 ```toml
 [lib]